 A common misconception is that only people who use drugs can get hepatitis C. While some people who’ve had a history of using intravenous drugs have been diagnosed with hepatitis C, there are many other ways you can be exposed to the virus.

 For instance, baby boomers are considered the population most at risk for hepatitis C simply because they were born before accurate blood screening protocols were mandated.
-This means anyone born between 1945 to 1965 should be tested for this virus.
+This means anyone born between should be tested for this virus.

 Other groups at increased risk for hepatitis C include people who have had a blood transfusion or organ transplant before 1992, people on hemodialysis for their kidneys, and people living with HIV.

 Fact #3: The chances of getting cancer or needing a transplant are low